nnmer/tmp-test/readme.md

 - match 3 only
 - do not count any combos, vertical matches etc.

-So make it simple for now, horizontal match-3 logic, with 1 iteration (once the finger is out released we only calculate the path and the matches)
+So make it simple for now, horizontal match-3 logic, once the finger is out released we calculate the path and the matches

 The matrix 6x5, totally 30 items; 5 types of colors, randomly filled in;